clavisound/feather-LoRa32u4-sketches/README.md

 FeatherWing GPS.
 Extra sketch a bike tracker.

 What is supported:
 1. Deep sleep.
-Map for one month (maybe more) with 350mA battery.
+Map for one month (maybe more) with 350mA battery. - if attached accelerometer
 2. GPS sleep.
-3. Cycle SF
+3. Cycle SF - optional
-4. Cycle Power
+4. Cycle Power - optional
 5. Respect to TTN limits (30 seconds per day)
-6. Randomness to vary transmissions (to avoid colissions with other static nodes)
+6. Randomness to vary transmissions (to avoid colissions with other static nodes) - optional
-7. Info / DEBUG via LED
+7. Info / DEBUG via LED - optional
+8. Randomnly transmission beetween two predefined SF's. - optional
-8. Hopefully, more to come!
+9. Hopefully, more to come!

 Debug options:
 1. Debugging via Serial (I hope you will not need this)